-You will follow a 20 credit module of Italian language, and then choose your remaining options from the list below (nb not all options are available every year):
+You will follow a module of Italian language, and then choose your remaining options from the list below (please note that not all options are available every year):

 This module is divided into three sections:

 - Translation from Italian

 Section 1 concentrates particularly on comprehension, on the stylistic features of the original and the target languages and on the problems associated with appropriateness of register in the target language.

 Section 2 examines different types and registers of Italian prose writing.
 Their distinctive features are analysed and reproduced in the students’ own prose writing.
 Grammatical, syntactical and lexical features of Italian are also examined and explained in the light of the passages dealt with and the students’ work.
 The types of prose examined in the First Semester will be: informal, formal and commercial letters, letters to newspapers and magazines; newspaper language and newspaper articles: di cronaca, economici, di fondo; cvs.
 In the Second Semester, the following will be examined: reviews of films, books, theatre productions, musical features and television programmes; the language of advertising.